hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 - when the page finishes loading
 - tell the upload button that whenever someone clicks it
 - prompt the user for a URL for the image
-- then create a new image
+- then add a new image
-- and add add that new image to the list of existing photos already on the page
+- and add  that new image to the list of existing images already on the page

 ### Examining the HTML